benders5e/benders5e/bender.md

 \page

 - **Day and Night.** Firebenders are stronger during the day, when the sun is out.
 Waterbenders are strengthened by the moon (which may be out during either the day or the night).
+The relative length of day and night varies based on the season and latitude.

-- **Solstices.** On the summer and winter solstice, the physical and spirit world are at their closest during a normal year.
+- **Solstices.** On the summer and winter solstice (day 16 of the 6th and 12th month, respecitvely), the physical and spirit world are at their closest.
 Spirits can pass into the physical world without passing through a portal.
-Conversely, it is most difficult to pass between the worlds without assistance during the equinoxes.
+Conversely, it is most difficult to pass between the worlds without assistance during the equinoxes (which fall on day 16 of the 3rd and 9th month, respectively).

 - **Harmonic Convergence.** Every 1000 years, the planets in the solar system align.
-During this alignment, the physical world and the spirit world are at their closest.
+During this alignment, the physical world and the spirit world are separated by nothing more than a thin veil, even closer than on the solstices.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 1 | INTRODUCTION</div>